Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Robot Follow
 New
 Killer Robot behavior in vanilla
+###			C	Shidding
+If there's a nearby Toilet, they sit on it.
+They treat their vision area as Property.
+If there's no toilet, some other random behavior.
 ###			C	Sick
 New
 Interact to spend an Antidote and revive them, getting an XP bonus and Friendly.
 Plus whatever that NPC can do.